Love and Justice in the Face of Wickedness (Part 3 of 4)

 Paragraph 10 continues with the doublespeak saying “they have a number of concerns when they receive a report of serious wrongdoing.
 The elders are primarily concerned with maintaining the sanctity of God’s name.
 (Lev.
 22:31, 32; Matt.
 6:9) They are also deeply concerned with the spiritual welfare of their brothers and sisters in the congregation and want to help any who have been victims of wrongdoing”.

 “Sanctity” refers to being set apart or declared holy.
 We as individuals can only control our own actions.
 There is also the inherent danger that if we concentrate on something over which we have little control, we will lose sight of what we do have control over; Our own actions, proving to be loving and worthy of being associated with God’s name.
 Notice what they place next in importance, “the spiritual welfare” of the congregation members.
-This is doublespeak for ‘ensuring no one in the congregation is stumbled’, I.e. keep it as secret as possible so no one outside those directly involved can have their faith shaken.
+This is doublespeak for ‘ensuring no one in the congregation is stumbled’.
+This is to keep the sin and criminal offence as secret as possible so no one outside those directly involved can have their faith shaken.
 Helping the victims comes as an also ran, third place in priority, and stopping the potential for future victims, is not even mentioned.

 Principles to be learned from a child’s accident while playing